Farmer Lab at Clemson University

 Deon Kerr

 Deon completed his B.S. at Bowling Green State University where he worked as a student research assistant in Dr. Jeff Miner's lab studying larval walleye diel vertical migrations in Lake Erie and assisting on a variety of research projects.
 Prior to arriving at Clemson Deon also completed an internship with the Ohio Department of Natural Resources, Division of Wildlife working in the Lake Erie Fisheries Research Unit in Sandusky, Ohio.
-Deon's MS research works is aimed at understanding habitat selection by native Largemouth Bass and non-native Alabama Bass in Lake Hartwell, SC.
-Ultimately, Deon's work aims to inform future South Carolina DNR habitat enhancement efforts in Lake Hartwell.
+Deon's MS research focused on understanding habitat selection by native Largemouth Bass and non-native Alabama Bass in Lake Hartwell, SC.
+Ultimately, Deon's research aimed to inform future South Carolina DNR habitat enhancement efforts in Lake Hartwell.
+Read Deon's completed MS Thesis here.

 Meghan Angelina